taglia/betterbird-vnc/README.md

 The image includes **Firefox ESR** (Extended Support Release) as the default web browser.
 This allows BetterBird to open links from emails directly.
 Firefox ESR is:

-- Automatically set as the default browser using `update-alternatives`
+- Automatically set as the default browser using `update-alternatives` and XDG MIME associations
+- Configured to handle http:// and https:// links automatically (no prompt in BetterBird)
+- Available in the Fluxbox right-click menu for easy access
 - Updated from Debian repositories during the Docker build process
 - Stable and secure with long-term support
 - Fully functional within the VNC session

-You can access Firefox from within the VNC session alongside BetterBird.
+You can access Firefox from within the VNC session by:
+- Right-clicking on the desktop and selecting "Firefox" from the menu
+- Clicking any web link in BetterBird (opens automatically)

+### Window Manager Menu

+The image uses **Fluxbox** as a lightweight window manager.
+You can access the application menu by **right-clicking anywhere on the desktop**.
+The menu includes:

+- **BetterBird** - Launch the email client
+- **Firefox** - Launch the web browser
+- **Terminal** - Open a terminal (xterm)
+- **Restart** - Restart the window manager
+- **Exit** - Exit the window manager

+You can customize the Fluxbox menu by modifying `/home/betterbird/.fluxbox/menu` in the Dockerfile.

 ### Different Window Manager